TISUnion/PrimeBackup/docs/feature/database_maintain.md

 - Integrity: Verify the hash values of the blob files
 - Size Matching: Check if the stored size matches the record
 - Compression Validation: Verify the integrity of compressed data

+Chunks:

+- File Existence: Check if the chunk files exist in storage
+- Integrity: Verify the hash values of the chunk files
+- Size Matching: Check if the stored size matches the record
+- Orphan Detection: Check for chunks and chunk groups not referenced by any blob
+- Binding Consistency: Verify the correctness of chunk group chunk bindings and blob chunk group bindings

 Files: